ITALIAN CITIZENSHIP 1948 CASE

 They apply the law.

-But here the good news: several applicants started to file lawsuits at the Italian Courts, asking for disapproval of these discriminatory rules.
+But here is the good news: several applicants started to file lawsuits at the Italian Courts, asking for disapproval of these discriminatory rules.

 And more than ten years ago, a trial case challenged the above situations as discriminatory and unjust.